How to Cover Every Kind of Skin IssueMay 12, 2021

 How to Apply Foundation If Your Skin Is Dull

 Choose a creamy, dewy foundation to infuse light into skin.
 Begin by dabbing the product over the middle of the face in small dots to the nose, eyelids, cheeks and forehead.
 Then, use your sponge to blend out to the edges of your face.
 You want to go softer and softer as you move out toward your hairline to buff the color in.
-Not only does this look more natural, but skin appears to have a soft, candlelit sheen when the foundation is diffused from the middle out.
+Not only does this look more natural, but skin appears to have a soft, candlelit sheen when the foundation is diffused from the middle outward.

 Choose a foundation with gold and peach tones to soften dark spots and discoloration.
 If you just have a few spots, apply foundation directly to them using the thin, precise part of your sponge or brush and pat with your finger to blend into skin.
 Follow up with powder foundation over the entire face to even everything out.